torholmslettebak/master2016/thesis/README.md

 Look at the dynamics, identify frequency of waves..
 Comparable with bridge eigenfrequency and so on

 Look into optimization if time allows...

+RESEARCH QUESTION:

+How to find the influence line of a bridge through a BWIM system.
+Accurately determining a bridge's influence line through a strain gauge.